 Chronic hypocalcemia findings range from ectopic calcification (basal ganglia), dry skin, cataracts, and dental anomalies to neurological findings of dementia, parkinsonism, or extrapyramidal signs.

 Infants with hypocalcemia are mostly asymptomatic.
 Some may present with neuromuscular irritability with muscle twitching or may have clonic seizures.
 Rarely laryngospasm, bronchospasm, or pylorospasm may be present, and there may be findings of inspiratory stridor, wheezing, or vomiting.

-Management primarily involves supplementation with oral or IV formulations of calcium.
+Management primarily involves supplementation with oral or intravenous (IV) formulations of calcium.
 Choice of formulation and route of administration depends on clinical severity and types of access available.